taiki1frsh/simple-callback-via-ibc/README.md

 2. Configure and run a relayer to connect the two contracts.
 3. Execute the `Increment {}` method on one contract to increment the send a message and increment the count on the other one.
-4. Use the `GetCount { connection }` query to determine the message count for a given connection.
+4. Use the `GetCount { connection }` query to check callback function worked as intended

+Don't worry, I just wrote the test codes to check these features.
+Please see the [How to test section.](https://github.com/taiki1frsy/simple-ibc-callback/blob/main/README.md#how-to-test)

 ## Background